carla-simulator/carla/Docs/build_mac.md

 * __Two TCP ports and good internet connection.__ 2000 and 2001 by default.
 Make sure that these ports are not blocked by firewalls or any other applications.

 ..warning::
-    __If you are upgrading from CARLA 0.9.12 to 0.9.13__: you must first upgrade the CARLA fork of the UE4 engine to the latest version.
-See the [__Unreal Engine__](#unreal-engine) section for details on upgrading UE4
+    __If you are upgrading from CARLA 0.9.12 to 0.9.13__: you must first upgrade the CARLA fork of the UE4 engine to the latest version. **ALSO** The provided [CARLA fork](https://github.com/CarlaUnreal/UnrealEngine) has a compile/linker bug with Apple Silicon, so you'll need to use [this fork](https://github.com/GustavoSilvera/UnrealEngine) until the work is merged.

-**WARNING**: UE4-carla does not build on MacOS 12 by default!
 See [this discussion](https://github.com/carla-simulator/carla/discussions/4848) for more details.

 ### Software requirements